-- (1) Where the order and/or written statement of the reasons for the decision of the Appeal Committee contains an accidental error or omission, a party may apply by way of an application notice for it to be corrected.
-The application notice shall describe the error or omission and state the correction required. - (2) The Chairman may deal with the application without notice if the error or omission is obvious, or may direct that notice of the application be given to the other party. - (3) If notice of the application is given to the other party, the application may be considered without a hearing with the consent of the parties, such consent not to be unreasonably withheld. - (4) If the application is opposed, it should be heard by the same Appeal Committee which made the order and/or written statement of reasons for the decision which are the subject of the application.
-The Appeal Committee may not conduct a re-hearing of the case or a reconsideration of the orders made. - (5) The Appeal Committee may of its own motion amend the wording of its own order and/ or written statement of reasons for the decision for the purpose of making the meaning and intention clear.
+- (1) Where the orders and/or written statement of the reasons for the decision of the Appeal Committee contains an accidental error or omission, a party may apply by way of an application notice for it to be corrected.
+The application notice shall describe the error or omission and state the correction required. - (2) The Chairman may deal with the application without notice if the error or omission is obvious, or may direct that notice of the application be given to the other party. - (3) If notice of the application is given to the other party, the application may be considered by the Chairman without a hearing with the consent of the parties, such consent not to be unreasonably withheld. - (4) If the application is opposed, it should be heard by the same Appeal Committee which made the orders and/or written statement of reasons for the decision which are the subject of the application.
+The Appeal Committee may not conduct a re-hearing of the case or a reconsideration of the orders made. - (5) The Appeal Committee may of its own motion amend the wording of its own orders and/ or written statement of reasons for the decision for the purpose of making the meaning and intention clear.

-16. Fffective date
+16. Effective date

-- (1) An order of the Disciplinary Committee in respect of which the Chairman has refused permission to appeal shall take effect as follows: - (a) where the Chairman's decision is final pursuant to regulation 6(3)(g)(i), on the date of the Chairman's decision; - (b) in all other cases, 28 days after service of the Chairman's written reasons for refusing permission, unless pursuant to regulation 6(3)(g)(ii) the appellant has by that date filed a request that his application notice be reconsidered by the Appeal Committee. - (2) Any order made by the Appeal Committee shall take effect from the date it is made (that is, for the avoidance of doubt, the date its decision is announced and not the date it is formally notified to the appellant) unless the Appeal Committee, in its absolute discretion, directs that it shall take effect as from some other date (not being earlier than the date of the decision under appeal) as shall be specified in the order of the Appeal Committee.
+- (1) An order of the Disciplinary Committee in respect of which the Chairman has refused permission to appeal shall take effect as follows: - (a) where the order was made with immediate effect, on the date the Disciplinary Committee made the order; - (b) where the Chairman's decision is final pursuant to regulation 6(3)(g)(i), on the date of the Chairman's decision; - (c) in all other cases, 28 days after service of the Chairman's written reasons for refusing permission, unless pursuant to regulation 6(3)(g)(ii) the appellant has by that date filed a request that his application notice be reconsidered by the Appeal Committee. - (2) Any order made by the Appeal Committee shall take effect from the date it is made (that is, for the avoidance of doubt, the date its decision is announced and not the date it is formally notified to the appellant) unless the Appeal Committee, in its absolute discretion, directs that it shall take effect as from some other date (not being earlier than the date of the finding or order under appeal) as shall be specified in the order of the Appeal Committee.